wenli-web/wenli-web.github.io/_pages/about.md

 **Entrepreneurship** In 2024, Wen co-found [H-Pad](https://www.hpad.us/) and serves as CTO of the company. he developed a medical device to treat bedsore and demonstrate its effectiveness in preclinical test.
 His team is one of 15 teams out of ~70 that entered CNVC phase II and won $5000 seed funding.

-**Chemistry Student Union** Wen served as team leader in academic service department in Chemistry student Union at Nanjing University.
+**Chemistry Student Union** Wen served as team leader in academic service department in Chemistry Student Union at Nanjing University.
 He held 5+ academic discussion seminars and held 2+ final exam review seminars to help students review for university chemistry courses.
 He won the Exceptional Team Leader in Academic Service Department and the Exceptional Freshman Mentor and Friend awards.

 **Teaching Assistant** From 2021 to 2022, Wen TAed three classes: Organic Chemistry, Physical Chemistry experiment and Chemical Kinetics.
 Developed and delivered recitation classes once a week, supervised over 30 students in teaching laboratories and writing laboratory reports, and held weekly office hours.